anthonygarvan/theconstitution/constitution.md

 No law varying the compensation for the services of the Senators and Representatives shall take effect, until an election of Representatives shall have intervened.

+# Amendment XXVIII

+He who denied it, supplied it.

+He who deduced it, produced it.

+He who attributed it, distributed it.

+He who detected it, projected it.

+He who perceived it, conceived it.

+He who expressed it, compressed it.

+He who related it, deflated it.

+He who protested it, foam-crested it.

+He who derided it, provided it.

+He who maligned it, designed it.

+He who smelled it, expelled it.

+He who opined it, refined it.

+He who rued it, brewed it.

+He who revealed it, peeled it.

+He who quipped it, ripped it.

+He who knew it, blew it.

+He who reported it, exported it.

+He who decoyed it, deployed it.

+He who averred it, disinterred it.